effectivecore/core/docs/software.md

 Clients Software
 ---------------------------------------------------------------------

-All modern browsers with ES6 support.
+All modern browsers with ES6 support (from 2016).

 Server Software